 For Werner R. and Iosif S., the move to the island five years ago was the fulfilment of a life-long dream.
 They wanted to help create a gay hotspot similar to Mykonos.
-The emigrants chose Larnaca, the second largest city in Cyprus, because there was an airport connection, a gay club and, unlike in the capital Nicosia, no sauna yet.
-The best conditions to build something together with the operators of the other establishments, to create a gay scene for locals and tourists alike.
+The emigrants chose Larnaca, the second largest city in Cyprus, because there was an international airport, a gay club and, unlike in the capital Nicosia, no sauna yet.
+The best conditions to build something together with the owners of the other establishments, to create a gay scene for locals and tourists alike.
 But things turned out differently.
-The operators of the first sauna were already planning to return to Great Britain, and the gay club closed last spring after 15 years.
+The owners of the first sauna were already planning to return to Great Britain, and the gay club closed last spring after 15 years.
 Werner remembers:

 “The handsome boys, the Mediterranean mentality and a great island.
 To create something gay from it – that was our motivation to turn our backs on Germany for good”.